 Two separate methods were developed to invoke client security for use with FTP clients: Explicit or Implicit.
 The former method is a legacy compatible implementation where FTPS aware clients can invoke security with an FTPS aware server without breaking overall FTP functionality with non-FTPS aware clients.
-The later method is an incompatible method that requires clients to be FTPS aware.
+The latter method is an incompatible method that requires clients to be FTPS aware.
 WinSCP supports both methods.

 In explicit mode, a FTPS client must “explicitly request” security from a FTPS server and then step-up to a mutually agreed encryption method.
 If a client does not request security, the FTPS server can either allow the client to continue insecure or refuse/limit the connection.